Dr. Saquib Lakhani

 After sequencing the genome of the parents and child, he discovered a possible culprit.
 “If the parents want to have another child, then we could, through in vitro fertilization, possibly choose eggs from the mother and sperm from the father without this mutation,” Dr. Lakhani says.

-Dr. Lakhani is leading on the GeneDx / Yale University research study on CRELD1.
+Dr. Lakhani is leading on the GeneDx / Yale School of Medicine research study on CRELD1.